feathery-org/slate/source/index.html.md

 tooltipText | Optional String | New tooltip text for the field submit_trigger | Optional String | Does filling out the field trigger submission of the current step?
-Options are "auto" or "none" metadata | Optional Object | Specifies field options and file types
+Options are "auto" or "none" metadata | Optional Object | Specifies field options and file types asset | Optional String | The name of the field asset to inherit from.
+This asset must belong to the template form's theme.

 Below we specify which parameters apply to which field type.
 They are only required if you aren't linking from an existing field.